Instilling a Desire to Pursue a Career Throughout the District

 Great Success Resonating Throughout the District

-Debbie Pham, animation teacher at Dale Jr High, only had praise for Flip Boom All-Star and its impact in her classroom.
+Debbie Pham, animation teacher at Dale Jr High, only had praise for Toon Boom product and its impact in her classroom.
 "I'm already teaching it for the second year and my students love the product," she stated.
 Firstly, she starts by introducing students to the basic skills of animation and then the history of animation.
 As an assignment, students create a clip that illustrates their understanding of each of the 12 animation principles.
 "Students must present their work to the class, which is a great communication exercise," she added.

 Then students start creating cross-curriculumprojects that relate to the curriculum, namely in English, science, mathematics and history.
 "I teach one 45-minute period every day.
 Students say this is why they want to come to school; it's their best class!" shared Debbie.
 She works with some core subject teachers and makes it mandatory to students to do their assignments using animation.
 "Based on their class notes, students choose how they will do their assignments," she concluded.